 When completed it was described as “the first decent chapel provided for soldiers’ use in the Country”.

-It’s high walls and rich brick decoration made it a landmark building in the area, however its soaring roof was hit by a V1 flying bomb during WW2, and the inside of the church was gutted by the ensuing firestorm.
+The high walls and rich brick decoration made it a landmark building in the area, however, its soaring roof was hit by a V1 flying bomb during WW2, and the inside of the church was gutted by the ensuing firestorm.

 Although still consecrated ground, it’s been a decaying shell ever since.

 What makes the church, at least what remains of it, so remarkable though, and so worthy of restoration are the mosaics.
 These were not part of the original church, which was itself richly decorated in the polychromatic brick style popular during the Victorian period, but were added in 1902-03.

 The mosaics are thought to be based on those in the Roman and Byzantine monuments in Ravenna, Italy and feature such classics as St George and the Dragon and the rising phoenix.

 The mosaic of St George and the Dragon forms part of the Victoria Cross memorial, which also includes marble tablets inscribed with the names of members of the Royal Artillery decorated in conflicts from the Crimean War to the middle of World War II.

 In 2011, they received a Heritage Lottery Fund grant of nearly £400,000 to stabilize the building and protect the altar with its mosaics.
 That saw the old corrugated iron roof replaced with a more durable, and pleasing to look at roof which helps to protect the altar from the worst of the weather.

 Since then, the mosaics have been under restoration, and they now expect to be able to remove the hoardings that have concealed the altar space and open it up again before Christmas.